thedanoprean/uab-automation-scripts/README.md

 If you'd like to contribute to this project, feel free to create a pull request.
 Any improvements or bug fixes are welcome!

----

-## 📝 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).